CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/mac/triage.md

 * WontFix
 * Duplicate

+Since our component filter is not comprehensive, sometimes an Untriaged bug that is being investigated by the appropriate team remains in the Mac queue.
+In those cases, labeling the bug `Hotlist-MacTriageBypass` will remove it from the queue.

 Here are some rules of thumb for how to move bugs from label:Mac status:Untriaged to another component: